wikukarno/buanacoding/content/blog/go/how-to-build-websocket-applications-in-go-real-time-chat.md

 ---

 Ever wanted to build a real-time chat app, live notification system, or multiplayer game?
 WebSocket is your answer.
 Unlike regular HTTP where clients have to constantly ask "got any updates?", WebSocket keeps a persistent connection open so the server can push data whenever it wants.
-No more polling, no more delays—just instant, bidirectional communication.
+No more polling, no more delays--just instant, bidirectional communication.

 In this tutorial, we're building a production-ready chat application from scratch using Go and the **gorilla/websocket** package.
 By the end, you'll have a working chat app where multiple users can send messages in real-time.